“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 The main packing list below is all the items you may need to bring on your trip.
 It is a list of all trips abroad, whether for one week or two months.
 This is not a list for backpackers, as their needs are unique, especially if they stay at hostels or are camping.
 This is for your average traveler, who will likely have one checked bag, a carry-on, and a purse or backpack.

-There is a second list that is for carry-on luggage.
-All items are in the master list, but detail what you need in your carry-on.
+There is a second list for carry-on luggage.
+All items are on the master list, but provide details of what you need in your carry-on.
 Checked baggage can get lost, or you can be held up at a connecting airport for a long time due to weather or mechanical problems.
 Or when the person sitting next to Joelle in the first hour of the flight accidentally spilled their whole glass of red wine on her.

-For Joelle, this has helped her reduce her over-packing issue.
-Those last-minute packing events often brought many unneeded clothes along that didn’t match anything or didn’t fit right.
+This has helped Joelle reduce her overpacking issue.
+Those last-minute packing events often brought many unneeded clothes along that didn’t match anything or fit right.
 It helps with mixing and matching outfits.
 Sort out what weighs too much or is bulky.
 It is incredible how quickly that original pile shrinks in those weeks.

-3. This is also an ideal time to sort out the nonclothing items.
-Look for travel-size items.
-Or buy small containers to avoid bringing bulky products such as facial care jars, big tubes of face scrub, or bottles of astringent.
+3. Look for travel-size items.
+This is also an ideal time to sort out the nonclothing items.
+You can also buy small containers to avoid bringing bulky products such as facial care jars, big tubes of face scrub, or bottles of astringent.

-4. Make the effort to assess your daily routine and truly only bring what you need and leave what you don’t need behind.
+4. Note your daily routine.
+After assessing your daily routine, truly only bring what you need and leave what you don’t need behind.

-5. Packing abroad also means preparing for the what-ifs.
-Ensuring you are not bringing more than you need leaves room for medical supplies.
+5. Prepare for what-ifs.
+Packing for trips abroad also means preparing for the what-ifs.
+Ensure you do not bring more than you need, leaving room for medical supplies.

-6. As you lay out your belongings, you can then determine how you may want to sort them.
-We use packing cubes for smaller items and tend to get lost in a suitcase, i.e., undergarments, socks, nightwear, swimsuits, and summer wear.
-We have found packing cubes useless for oversized items such as pants, sweaters, etc. They seem to take up too much room and are bulky.
+6. Lay out your belongings so you can then determine how you may want to sort them.
+We use packing cubes for smaller items that tend to get lost in a suitcase, such as undergarments, socks, nightwear, swimsuits, and summer wear.
+However, we have found packing cubes useless for oversized items such as pants, sweaters, etc. They seem to take up too much room and are bulky.

-7. All miscellaneous items should be ideally packaged in some container.
+7. Packaging those smaller items.
+All miscellaneous items should be ideally packaged in some container.
 Whether you use Ziploc baggies, mesh bags, or cosmetic containers, it doesn’t matter.
-Follow the rule; everything goes into some kind of pouch.
-This will make it easier to find things during your travels.
-You know, the “it has to be somewhere” moments.
+Follow the rule: Everything goes into some kind of pouch.
+This will make it easier to find things during your travels—you know, the “it has to be somewhere” moments.

-8. Keep your packing list with your pre-trip layout.
+8. Fill out your packing list.
+Keep your packing list with your pre-trip layout.
 Once an item is there and can stay, check it off.

 In 2014 while traveling in Cinque Terra with her sister-in-law Joelle had her wallet stolen on